awslabs/open-data-docs/docs/kyfromabove/README.md

 <code>-------</code>

-<em>The KyFromABove S3 buckets can be accessed by anyone on the internet (Publicly Accessible).</em>
+<em>The KyFromAbove S3 buckets can be accessed by anyone on the internet (Publicly Accessible).</em>